-• Students are instructed to build a physical model of the lunar cycle at the problem-solving station.
-The model should illustrate the position of the moon relative to Earth and the sun and the appearance of the moon to an observer on Earth in the Northern hemisphere.
-If using this lab in a purely digital - distance learning setting, students can build a physical model using materials available in their homes or they can create illustrations of the lunar phases using clipart or by digitally drawings in the slides.
+• Students are instructed to build a physical model at the problem-solving station.
+The model should illustrate the position of the Earth relative to the sun on the first day of spring, summer, fall and winter.
+If using this lab in a purely digital - distance learning setting, students can build a physical model using materials available in their homes or they can create illustrations of the position of the Earth relative to the sun or by digitally drawings in the slides.